basilhussain/stm8-crc/README.md

 This library is developed and built with the [Code::Blocks](http://codeblocks.org/) IDE and [SDCC](http://sdcc.sourceforge.net/) compiler.

 1. Load the `.cbp` project file in Code::Blocks.
-2. Select the appropriate 'Library' build target for your STM8 memory model (see above) from the drop-down list on the compiler toolbar (or the *Build > Select Target* menu).
+2. Select the appropriate 'Library' build target for your chosen variant and STM8 memory model (see above) from the drop-down list on the compiler toolbar (or the *Build > Select Target* menu).
 3. Build the library by pressing the 'Build' icon on the compiler toolbar (or Ctrl-F9 keyboard shortcut, or *Build > Build* menu entry).
 4. Upon successful compilation, the resultant `.lib` file will be in the main base folder.
 5. Copy the `.lib` file and the `crc.h` file to your project.